Man sitting on a lounge cuddling a white dog banner image

 • Can your lifestyle, activities, hobbies, holidays, other priorities adjust to fit a pet?

-• Is there adequate space?
+• Is there enough space?

 • Can you provide adequate shelter?